union-imgcross icon

 • Agreement of a probationary period

-• Subordination to other persons/in-charge
+• Subordination with other persons/charge

 • Periodic remuneration